Aishwaryan172/Wi-Fi-Based-Electronic-Notice-Board/README.md

     Insert one end into the HD-W00 controller’s HUB12 port.
     Insert the other end into the P10 LED module’s HUB12 port.

+  Steps to Set Up the System
+  Step 1: Powering Up the System
+  Ensure all connections are correct before switching on the SMPS power supply.

+  Turn on the SMPS, and both the HD-W00 controller and P10 LED module should power up.

+  The HD-W00 LED indicator should start blinking, indicating that it's ready to connect via Wi-Fi.

+  Step 2: Connecting to the HD-W00 via Wi-Fi
+  On your mobile phone, enable Wi-Fi.

+  Look for the Wi-Fi network broadcasted by the HD-W00 controller (e.g., LED-WIFI-XXXX).

+  Connect to this Wi-Fi network (no password required by default).

+  Step 3: Sending Messages via Serial Bluetooth Terminal App Install the "Serial Bluetooth Terminal" app from the Google Play Store.

+  Open the app and go to Devices.

+  Select HD-W00 from the available devices list.

+  Tap Connect, and the status should change to "Connected".

+  Now, go to the terminal section of the app and type a message (e.g., "HELLO WORLD").

+  Tap Send, and the message should appear on the P10 LED display!

+  ✅ Final Working of the System
+  The HD-W00 controller receives the message from the Serial Bluetooth Terminal app.

+  It processes the message and sends it to the P10 LED module via the HUB12 interface.

+  The P10 LED module displays the message in real time.

+  Users can update the message anytime using the app without reprogramming the hardware.

+  🎯 Key Features of This Setup
+  ✅ No need for additional microcontrollers like Arduino – The HD-W00 directly controls the display.
+  ✅ Wireless message updating – No need to connect cables; just use the app.
+  ✅ Works with a single P10 panel or multiple chained panels.
+  ✅ Simple and cost-effective solution for LED display boards.

 ### Setup Diagram
 ![Setup Diagram](Set%20up%20Diagram.png)
 **Fig 3: Setup Diagram**